WangXuhongCN/adVAE/README.md

 PyTorch implementation of paper: "adVAE: a Self-adversarial Variational Autoencoder with Gaussian Anomaly Prior Knowledge for Anomaly Detection".

+The file "self_adVAE-test.ipynb" shows the results of adVAE.
 Until now, we have only uploaded some code to show the performance of the adVAE model.
 The whole code is coming soon...